mukkis74/testframework/README-TESTS.md

 ## Types of Tests Added

 ### Unit Tests
-- **CalculatorTest**: Tests the basic functionality of the Calculator class, including addition, subtraction, multiplication, and division operations.
+- **ExtentReportManagerTest**: Tests the functionality of the ExtentReportManager utility class, including report initialization, test creation, and logging operations.

 ### Smoke Tests
 - **HomepageSmokeTest**: Verifies that the basic functionality of the homepage is working correctly, including page loading and search functionality.